 Jobs are an important part of most people’s life.
 They pay the bills, put a roof over your head, and maybe even give you a sense of purpose.
-But your job may also be able to get you a discount on your car insurance rates.
+But your job may also be able to get you a professional discount on your car insurance rates.

 Find the best car insurance deal

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 How the Professional Discount Works

 Insurance companies provide many discounts that can help you lower your rates.
 These benefits are a great way to pay less for car insurance.
 Most people can qualify for some sort of discount that takes a percentage off of their insurance.
 The exact amount you save depends on the insurer.

 Like other benefits, some insurers offer a professional discount.
 This caters to people who work certain jobs.
 You’ll only receive these savings if you work the right type of job.
 Insurance companies offer special rates to these people because they tend to file fewer claims than others.

 Keep in mind that only some insurance companies offer this as an actual discount.
 Other insurers might simply lower your rates because of your education level.
 The higher your education level, the less you’ll usually pay for insurance.
 Providers may also lower your rates because of details that your job says about you, like how far you commute or the industry you work in.